joaodubas/labs/provision/README.md

-# terraform/ansible provisioner
+# terraform/ansible/comtrya provisioner

-To make easier the task of provisioning my remote development machine, on DigitalOcean, I created a terraform script and a series of ansible playbooks, to do the hard work.
+To make easier the task of provisioning my remove server machine, on DigitalOcean, I created a terraform script and a series of ansible playbooks, to do the hard work.

-Besides that, I have a docker image, and compose file, that already have installed:
+Besides that, I have a docker image, and compose file, that already have
+installed:

 1. terraform 1.8.3
 2. docker 27.0.3